Electronic transport properties and quantum localization effects monitored by selective functionalization in Bernal bilayer graphene: Vacancies in both layers

 \section{Vacancies in both layers}

 In this section we study the combined effect of vacancies distributed in two sublattices that do not belong to the same layer.
-The case B$_1$B$_2$-Va, that seems to be the most favored cases for functionalization, is consider first.
-These midgap states are coupled each-other and form a midgap band characterized by a very unusual quantum diffusion of charge carriers.
-After, we study the cases of A$_1$A$_2$-Va and A$_1$B$_2$-Va, that both produce orthogonal midgap states at energy $E=E_D= 0$.
+The case B$_1$B$_2$-Va, which seems to be the most favored case for functionalization, is considered first.
+These midgap states are coupled to each other and form a midgap band characterized by a very unusual quantum diffusion of charge carriers.
+After, we study the cases of A$_1$A$_2$-Va and A$_1$B$_2$-Va, that both produce uncoupled midgap states at energy $E=E_D= 0$.